 Nordic equipment is not permitted above the Base Lodge.

 Note: Ski Patrol reserves the right to close the mountain to uphill activities at any time due to severe weather, dangerous surface conditions, or other factors.
-Ski Patrol may also change the approved routes of uphill travel at any time base on mountain operations.
+Ski Patrol may also change the approved routes of uphill travel at any time based on mountain operations.